Open-EO/openeo-python-client/docs/udp.rst

 as done in :ref:`example-use-case-evi-map-and-timeseries` but for a different area.
-Therefore for future, instead of redefining the whole process, we simply want to define it as a UDP ``EVI_timeseries``, that can be easily shared and reused later without dealing with the entire workflow each time.
+Therefore for future, instead of redefining the whole process, we simply want to define it as a UDP ``EVI_timeseries``, that can be easily shared and reused later without dealing with the entire workflow each tim:

 .. code-block:: python
-    :caption: EVI Timeseries UDP example

     import openeo
     from openeo.api.process import Parameter